-A. No, the ground temperature during late summer is too hot for young tomatoes to go directly into the ground.
+A. In late winter, the threat of cold damage for young tomatoes is too great for them to go directly into the ground.
 Young transplants should be moved into a one gallon pot to allow the roots to develop.
-1 gallon and larger tomatoes can be put in the ground September 1st.
+1 gallon and larger tomatoes can be put in the ground February 15th.